essayyzed/the-iron-protocol/01_GENESIS/README.md

 ---

+## 📂 Your Year 1 Evidence (The Portfolio)
+By the end of this year, you must have a single GitHub repository named `iron-protocol-year-1` (or a website) containing:

+1. **Semester 1 Lab Book:** A folder of your first 10–20 C++/Python programs with a `README.md` explaining the logic of each.
+2. **The "Nuke Windows" Receipt:** A screenshot of your Linux desktop + your `dotfiles` (config files).
+3. **The Confidence Builder:** A link to a live, deployed Full-Stack CRUD application.
+4. **The Server Log:** A documented record of your VPS setup, Docker containers, and security hardening.

+**If you don't have these four things, you didn't finish Year 1.**

+---

 ## 🧭 Year 1 Overview

 This is where it all begins.
 Year 1 is about **unlearning bad habits** and **building the right foundations**.